UPCOMING MEETINGS AND EVENTS

 As part of this process the Policy Committee has formed several subcommittees to address specific sections of the plan.
 The following subcommittees have been created: Disposal Subcommittee who will work to demonstrate sufficient capacity to handle waste disposal, for the life of the plan; Residential Recycling Subcommittee which will determine the public's access & waste minimization opportunities for different materials; Business Reduction/Recycling Subcomittee who will demonstrate the institutional, commercial & industrial sectors have access to recycling for at least 4 materials; Outreach & Marketing Subcommittee will develop strategies for providing informational & technical assistance to waste generators on reycling, reuse & compositing; Special Wastes & Optional Programs Subcomittee provides strategies for managing restricted waste (such as HHW) and evaluate financial incentives; and the Finance Subcommittee is responsible for creating a budget to fund these programs, maintaining a positive balance throughout the 15 year life of the plan.

-The Polciy Committee's next meeting is scheduled for June 26th, 2026, at 9:00 AM at the Don Hill County Administration Bldg., 20 S. Second St., Newark, OH.
-The purpose of the meeting is to consider input, modify draft plan, approve or reject changes.
+The Polciy Committee's will meet on June 26th, 2026, at 9:00 AM at the Don Hill County Administration Bldg., 20 S. Second St., Newark, OH.
+The purpose of the meeting is to consider input, modify the draft plan, and approve or reject any changes.
 A resolution will be presented for adoption of Solid Waste Plan.